 Turns out he actually got caught with a guy, and everyone knew it, and the preacher referenced the fact that some in the audience were dealing with homosexuality, which basically outed P___ , causing him to then react.

-Later it comes out that actually a third person is involved, one of higher rank, who turns out to be my Sergeant, who I’ve always found suspicious in a shower-room kind of way.
+Later it comes out that actually a third person is involved, one of higher rank, who turns out to be a close Sergeant in my chain, who I’ve always found suspicious in a shower-room kind of way.
 He then makes a pass at Gadly, who gets violent, and ends up arrested for real.

 “They went too far,” SPC Hawkins says to me of Gadly.
 “They beat him up.
 Beat him.”

 Shifted to being home from deployment.
 I stop by work.
 The insides of the building are all different.
 All the employees are different.

 I am selling an old red convertible which I have never seen before but really like.

 I can’t remember what my house looks like, I drive around and find what I think is my house but turns out not to be, because it is dilapidated.

 House knows he is good looking; I hadn’t noticed it all the way before, then I noticed how he assumes his good looks, expects them to work for him when dealing with others.

 House tells me how he wishes he could gain weight.
 I notice how little he is.
 I know I’m meaty and that my abdominals were too well-known for awhile, but I might trade both to have his face.

 House explains himself by describing the Punk and Skins scene, by having me listen to music by Star F_cking Hipsters and the Pixies.
 I’m wary of labels like Punk and Skin.